Skip to product information

 Care Tips

-• Soil Type Soil Type: Acidic, well-drained soil
+• Soil Type: Acidic, well-draining loam or sandy soil

-• Pruning Instructions Pruning Instructions: Prune in late winter to remove dead or weak branches
+• Pruning Instructions: Prune in late winter to remove dead or weak branches and promote air circulation.

 View full details